bfaist/Quick-Annotations/README.md

 Config Keys Explained
 ---------------------

-dbname = filename for SQLite database highlight\_terms = an array of words that will be highlighted when the text document is displayed annotations = an array of objects used to define each annotation
+* dbname = filename for SQLite database
+* highlight\_terms = an array of words that will be highlighted when the text document is displayed
+* annotations = an array of objects used to define each annotation.
+Each object will have a key for "name" and "value".

 Perl Modules Required
 ---------------------